Ekagrah/Linux-Ark-Dedicated-Server/README.md

 ## Acknowledgments

-* Would be nowhere without alien.system's guide, highly recommend reading to understand your dedicated server - http://steamcommunity.com/sharedfiles/filedetails/?id=656433788
+* Would be nowhere without alien.system's guide, highly recommend reading to really understand your dedicated server - http://steamcommunity.com/sharedfiles/filedetails/?id=656433788
-* Dunto's python rcon client - see https://gist.github.com/Dunto/e310c00e84b98e0e90dd
+* Dunto's python rcon client - see https://gist.github.com/Dunto/e310c00e84b98e0e90dd (which I have forked)
 * Linux Game Server Manager - their method was what I was looking for to address the process being killed after the plink session closed (this is why I stopped using the Steam UI to do updates).
 They have done some solid work!